-I have a deep need and desire to make the time to spend with my best Friend and Savior.
+I have a deep need and desire to take the time to spend with my best Friend and Savior.
 I do this by having what most Christians call – quiet time or devotion time.
 I pray (talk to God), read His Word, and write my thoughts and His responses to my prayers in my journal.

 I’ll be honest, my quiet time has varied greatly during the changing seasons of my life.
 As people do, I press in harder in the challenging times and wane in the care-free times.

 Not as a deliberate choice, just something that happens.
 I’ve also had shorter and sometimes non-existent quiet times when I was in the thick of having a new baby and little toddlers running around.
 Growing in faith and maintaining a strong prayer life can be a real challenge for new moms.

 But I firmly believe God loves us through it all and He knows our seasons.
 And is always waiting for us to pull in close or turn back to Him when we’re ready.